nprithviraj24/ConvNet--Cat-vs-Dog/CNN.md

 <br />
 <br />

 #### What is convolution layer, how is it different from normal Neural network?
-Explain with different parts in CNN.
 The main innovation of the convolutional neural network is the **Convolutional layer.** A convolution layer applies a set of **Sliding windows** across an image.
 These sliding windows are termed filters, and they detect different primitive shapes or patterns.
 The primary purpose of Convolution in case of a ConvNet is to **extract features** from the input image.
 <br />
 <p align="center">